ADHD and bipolar disorder: Key similarities and differences

 • ADHD and bipolar disorder can present with some similar symptoms, but there are key differences, and they require a different approach to treatment.

-ADHD and bipolar disorder are two different mental health conditions that have some overlapping symptoms and can occur together.
+Understanding the difference between ADHD and bipolar disorder can be challenging because the two conditions share some overlapping symptoms and can even occur together.
 ADHD is a neurodevelopmental condition that impacts certain brain functions, influencing a person’s cognition, learning, energy levels, and ability to focus.
 Bipolar disorder, on the other hand, is a mood disorder that impacts the brain’s ability to regulate mood, causing noticeable and often disruptive shifts in emotions and behavior.

 Bipolar disorder and ADHD can both involve hyperactive or restless behaviors and shifts in mood.
 But ADHD and bipolar disorder have distinct differences when it comes to symptoms, risk factors, and treatment methods.
 Knowing more about what sets them apart can help you or a loved one connect with the right support to thrive.